Send to Story

 }

-When this event has run down the story, an event will be emitted at the calling Send to Story action that matches the Exit action's configuration.
+When this event reaches the defined output action, an event will be emitted at the calling Send to Story action that matches the Exit action's configuration.

 Retrieving event data from Story runs using Send to Story